HackDalton/website/wsl.md

   <strong>Not using a Windows computer?</strong> Computers running macOS or Linux are already set up to compete!
 You don't have to worry about these instructions.
 </div>

-Installing the Windows Subsystem for Linux (WSL) is easy to do, and gives you access to a Linux terminal on a windows machine.
+Installing the Windows Subsystem for Linux (WSL) is easy to do, and gives you access to a Linux terminal on a Windows machine.

 ## Step 1: Enable WSL through PowerShell
 Open PowerShell as an Administrator clicking the Start button, then typing "Windows PowerShell," and clicking "Run as Administrator"